-How to service a CS Fox RFP air release valve
+How to service a CSA Fox 3F RFP air release valve

 This article will describe how to properly service and maintain the CSA FOX RFP air release valve in irrigation applications